 - Insistent Terminology: Stairfax Temperatures.

-- In Vino Veritas: Jon's now-unlisted review of Donkey Kong Country Returns, which was apparently made while Jon was drunk, leading to him exhibiting a much more bizarre sense of humor, and using the words "gay" and "retarded".
+- In Vino Veritas: Jon's now-unlisted review of Donkey Kong Country Returns, which was apparently made while Jon was drunk, leading to him exhibiting a much more bizarre sense of humor and less controlled dialogue.

 - It Won't Turn Off: In Foodfight!
 Jon tries to turn off the movie by pulling the plug.
 It does so.
 Then it turns on again after the plug flies back into the socket, resulting in a Big "NO!" from Jon.